About Me

 Scotia Capital Markets, Research Associate (Toronto), Mar 1997 – Oct 1998

-• Researched economic, financial, and political trends in Latin America for fixed income investors.
+• Researched economic, financial, and political trends in Latin America supporting bank and client fixed income investment decisions.

-• Conducted research trips across Latin America, engaging directly with business leaders and finance ministry and central bank officials.
+• Conducted research trips across Latin America, engaging directly with business leaders, and finance ministry and central bank officials to ensure relevance and authenticity of reports.

 EDUCATION